Camil0086/Camil0086.github.io/docs/Software_Testing/QA report for Meble kolonialne 24.md

 ---
 layout: default
-title: QA report
+title: QA report for Meble kolonialne 24
 parent: Software Testing
-nav_order: 3
+nav_order: 4
 ---

 A report for Meble kolonialne 24
 ==================

-This report was a commercial project prepared for the company.
+This report was a commercial project individually prepared for the company.

 It involved functional and nonfunctional testing including:
 * Nielsen usibility heuristics